 I even walked there through the rocky sea, which was awesome.

-We spent some of the afternoon chilling on Phranang, Ash found a rope swing, I befriended a caterpillar, and even as more boats arrived and the beach got busier, I knew we’d found it.
+We spent most of the afternoon doing absolutely nothing on Phranang beach; Ash found a rope swing, I befriended a caterpillar, and even as more boats arrived and the beach got busier, I knew we’d found it.

-And then on the walk back, we saw one of those monkeys that looks shocked all the time!
+On the walk back to the boat, we saw one of those monkeys that looks shocked all the time!
 That was it.
 Thailand officially became one of my favourite countries in the world, as if it had still needed to prove it.

-But we had a bloody good time, and although Krabi isn’t exactly the best town to visit, its surrounding locations gave us an absolutely perfect send off from a wonderful country.
+So sure, Krabi isn’t exactly our favourite town in Thailand, but we had a fantastic time, and its surrounding locations gave us an absolutely perfect send off from a wonderful country.